pingcap/docs-cn/tiflash/troubleshoot-tiflash.md

 This is because TiFlash is in an abnormal state caused by configuration errors or environment issues.
 Take the following steps to identify the faulty component:

-1. Check whether PD enables the `Placement Rules` feature (to enable the feature, see the step 2 of [Add TiFlash component to an existing TiDB cluster](/tiflash/deploy-tiflash.md#add-tiflash-component-to-an-existing-tidb-cluster):
+1. Check whether PD enables the `Placement Rules` feature:

     {{< copyable "shell-regular" >}}